pop-os/docs/src/navigate-pop/tiling-stacking-windows.md

-# Manipulating Windows with Tiling & Stacking
+# Manipulating Windows with Tiling, Stacking & Stacking

 This section describes the Auto Tiling, Stacking, and window adjustment features in Pop!\_OS.